This just in: opponents of Slut Walks identify with rapists. Shocking.

 I wonder how many rapes take place in nudist colonies.

-5 thoughts on “This just in: opponents of Slut Walks identify with rapists.
+5 Replies to “This just in: opponents of Slut Walks identify with rapists.
 Shocking.”

 1. I agree that covering up isn't a way to stop rape, rape happened in the middle ages and in the colonial times when women never showed their bare ankles.
 There is nothing that can be said to make rape acceptable or seem like a less heinous crime.
 It's just a bunch of anti-feminist bullshit.
 No women deserves to be raped regardless of how she dresses or the way she acts.
 Sadly there are women that idealize bad female role models.
 The women on TV that use there sexuality to get attention from men.
 It's a media thing really, everywhere in this country women are sexualized.
 How many commercials in a day do you see a women being sexualized?
 How many reality TV show are about women bimbo's being exploited?
 When a whole generation of girls and boys are exposed to this, you get women with no self respect and men that see women as sexual objects.